thelightdesigner/ScuffedWalls/Functions.md

 ![](Images/rainbow.png)

-The example above uses the HSLtoRGB function to create a rainbow.
+The example above uses the HSLtoRGB function to create a rainbow. supermemer is a furry

 The available functions are:
  - Random(Val1,Val2) => returns a number